Welcome aboard New England’s leading whale watch tour.

 Boston’s Best Whale Watching … Is from Gloucester

-This means that whale watching boats departing from Gloucester often have less distance to travel to reach the whales, and can access more areas where whales might be found than can boats leaving form other ports.
-You will see more whales and visit with the whales longer if you sail from Gloucester than you will from Boston.
+Whale watching boats departing from Gloucester often have less distance to travel to reach the whales, and can access more areas where whales might be found than boats leaving form other ports.
+You will simply see more whales and visit with the whales longer if you sail from Gloucester than you will from Boston.

-You will also be on a less-crowded boat that was designed for whale watching (not commuting), and you will save money once you factor is tolls, city parking prices, etc. Experienced whale watchers know to avoid the city.
+You will also be on a less-crowded boat, a boat that was actually designed for whale watching (not commuting) and whale watching is its only function, and you will save money once you factor is tolls, city parking prices, etc.

 Our Commitment To Our Passengers